-Description and review of Mas Taco Bar located on the R Street Corridor in Sacramento at 1800 15th Street.
+Description and review of Mas Taco Bar, located on the R Street Corridor in Sacramento.

 An out-of-town friend and former lobbyist colleague of mine and I recently enjoyed a mid-week lunch at Mas Taco Bar.
 Our plan was to have lunch and then afterwards visit some of the nearby shops and art galleries.